PhD loans for doctoral students 2023

 What happens if you already have a Student Loan?

 However, it can make it a bit harder to work out how much you'll pay back each month quite tricky.

 Your Postgraduate Master's Loan is merged with your Postgraduate Doctoral Loan, meaning you'll make a combined repayment of 6% for both.

-The table below shows monthly repayments for your undergraduate student loan and postgraduate student loan (Master's and Doctoral combined) depending on your yearly salary.
+The table below shows monthly repayments for your undergraduate Student Loan and Postgraduate Loan (Master's and Doctoral combined) depending on your yearly salary.

 |Yearly salary||Undergraduate Loan Repayment (Plan 2)||Postgraduate MA/Doctoral Loan Repayment||Total monthly repayment|